mknet/slides_cross_platform_rust/slides.md

 layout: cover
 ---

-# Ein Core, sie zu rosten
+# One core to rust them all

 <v-clicks>
-Langlebige & flexible Cross-Platform-Applikationen
+Long-lasting & flexible cross-platform applications
 </v-clicks>

 ---